 6.5E.3.3.1.5.1 Message contents exceptions (network signalling value "NS_33")

-The transmitted spurious emission power derived in step 2 should be converted to EIRP value depend on the supported post antenna connector gain Gpost connector declared by the UE following the principle described in annex I in [11].
+The transmitted spurious emission power derived in step 3 of subtest 1, step 4 of subtest 2 and step 3 of subtest 3 should be converted to EIRP value depend on the supported post antenna connector gain Gpost connector declared by the UE following the principle described in annex I in [11].
 The EIPR value should not exceed test requirements in Table 6.5E.3.3.1.5.1-1.